swcarpentry/shell-novice/_episodes/05-loop.md

 ~~~
 {: .language-bash}

 Since the `cp` command does not normally produce any output, it's hard to check
 that the loop is doing the correct thing.
-By prefixing the command with `echo`
-it is possible to see each command as it _would_ be executed.
+However, we learned earlier how to print strings using `echo`, and we can modify the loop
+to use `echo` to print our commands without actually executing them.
+As such we can check what commands *would be* run in the unmodified loop.

 The following diagram
 shows what happens when the modified loop is executed, and demonstrates how the
 judicious use of `echo` is a good debugging technique.

 ![For Loop in Action](../fig/shell_script_for_loop_flow_chart.svg)